erikv05/cs1710-final/server_spec.md

 [ (list of failed property tests and their variable assignments.
 If everything passed, this should be empty)
     {
-        "violated_pbt" : String (PBT assertion that was violated, identified by name. empty if passed) "violating_state" : [
+        "violated_pbt" : String (PBT assertion that was violated, identified by name) "transition used" : String (transition that was used, identified by name) "violating_state" : [
             {"variable_name" String: assignment Bool}
         ],(Array of variables that caused the violation. empty if passed)